ridwanrenaldi/baseci4/README.md

 # CodeIgniter 4 Application Starter

+If there are bugs or errors or you want to request a new feature, please [Contact Me](https://www.instagram.com/rid1bdbx/)

 ## Baseci4
 Basic4 is an example project using the codeigniter 4 framework and the adminlte template